-The 2017 John Molson MBA Case Writing Competition is now open.
+The 2021 John Molson MBA Case Writing Competition will open on April 30th, 2021.

 Who can enter?

-Any individual or group of individuals are eligible to submit cases for consideration, except for participating students or persons involved with training, coaching or other preparation of participating students at the 36th edition of the ICC.
+Any individual or group is eligible to submit cases for consideration, except for participating students or persons involved in their students’ training, coaching or other preparation for the competition.

 How to enter?

 All entries must be submitted electronically to firstname.lastname@example.org no later than August 31st, 2021.